Chief Minister of Kerala: Chief ministers of Travancore-Cochin (1950–56)

+List of chief ministers (1957–present)

 On 1 November 1956, Government of India enacted the States Reorganisation Act, 1956 by which a new Kerala state was formed by the merger of Travancore-Cochin state with the Malabar district and Kasaragod taluk of South Canara district of the Madras State.
 The southern part of Travancore-Cochin, Kanyakumari district, along with Sengottai Taluk was transferred to Madras state and the Laccadive and Minicoy Islands were separated from Malabar district to form a new Union Territory.
 A new Legislative Assembly was also created, for which elections were held in 1957.